Pests in Gardens and Landscapes: Quick Tips

 Distinguish the two most common types of scales—soft and armored.

 - Armored scales are tiny and flat, have covers that usually can be removed from the body, and don’t secrete sticky honeydew.
 Common species include San José scale and California red scale.

 - Soft scales are larger, excrete honeydew, and are more rounded and convex with covers that don’t lift off.
 Common species include black scale, lecanium scale, and brown soft scale.

 - Learn the species or family name of your scale so you can identify effective controls.

-- For example, a popular systemic insecticide, imidacloprid, controls most soft scales but not armored scales, and it causes outbreaks of cottony cushion scale.
+- A popular systemic insecticide, imidacloprid, controls most soft scales but not armored scales; and it causes outbreaks of cottony cushion scale.

 To reduce problems, use an integrated program.

 - Provide plants with proper cultural care, especially irrigation.

 - Encourage scale natural enemies.
 Look for predators such as lady beetles or lacewings and parasite emergence holes in scale covers.